 Top 10 Poker Sites for Macs

 Besides checking this page often we also suggest viewing our online poker sites for USA webpage periodically.
-Here you will also be able to find what sites are easiest to deposit at and which sites to stay away from.
+Here you will also be able to find what sites are easiest to deposit at and which poker sites to stay away from.
 You will also find daily updates at the bottom toward the blog section relating to laws with online poker.

 The Java poker programs have restrictions.
 The graphics are not everything that you’d see in the download versions.
 This keeps the game running as fast as possible but in general I’ve found poker sites that use Java to be slow.

 This issue is relatively new but should be addressed for any Mac user thinking about booting up Windows on their Mac via Virtual PC or by dual booting.
 Poker rooms are now sending out dll type snooping injectors to watch you while you play poker.
 These dll injectors hook on to your running applications to make sure you are not running any illegal cheat software.
-This is great way to stop cheaters but some players believe it’s an invasion of privacy.
+This is a great way to stop cheaters and hackers, but some poker players believe it’s an invasion of privacy.
 Just know that you are being watched when you play poker at Windows based sites.
-Java based poker rooms will not allow this because it is not allowed by Java Runtime.
+Java based poker rooms will not allow this however because it is not allowed by Java Runtime.

 For now Virtual PC, Parallels or performing a Dual Boot with “Boot Camp” are the main methods to play at some of these sites.
 Bodog actually released a Flash Mac poker version out of the blue.
-Other sites will send us an email as soon as they do decide to become Mac compatible so keep checking in for that.
+Other sites will send us an email as soon as they do decide to become Mac compatible, so keep checking in for that.